Genopslag (deadline 7. august 2020) Information as an instrument of power - Information and propaganda in modern war and conflicts

 After the course the student is able to:

-• Independently be able to critique, reflect on and discuss questions and issues related to the use of information in conflict and war.
+• Independently be able to critique, reflect on and discuss questions and issues related to the general use of information in conflict and war.

 • Develop independent assessments of the information environment and information activities in a specific conflict or war.

-Seminar I: Information as an “instrument of power”, general communications theory, propaganda history, the characteristics of the global information environment.
+General communications theory, propaganda history, the characteristics of the global information environment.

-Seminar II: Information in a military context, strategic communication, public affairs and information operations, information as a joint function, related military disciplines.
+Strategic communication, public affairs and information operations, information as a joint function, related military disciplines.

-Seminar III: Information war in peacetime, modern propaganda, fake news, social media, hybrid threats, countermeasures.
+Modern propaganda, fake news, social media, hybrid threats, countermeasures.

 The course will be conducted in Danish.
 Most literature and some lectures will be in English.